WOU Peer Mentor Program

 The WOU Peer Mentor Program is designed to provide students with peers that act as positive role models in promoting healthy lifestyles, assisting in the transition to college to improve retention, and to provide support and service to their community.

-To apply to be a Peer Mentor students must have a 2.5 GPA, enrolled in 12 credits or more, and be in good judicial standing.
-If a student is selected, they are required to take a Peer Mentor Training Course during Spring Term.
+To apply to be a Peer Mentor students must be enrolled in 12 credits or more, and be in good judicial standing.
+If a student is selected, they are required to take a Peer Mentor Training Course during Spring Term, and maintain a term to term GPA of 2.5 as an active mentor.
 The formal paid position of the Peer Mentor Program begins the following September for training and New Student Week.
 Mentors earn a monthly stipend of $185.00 per month.

 Why Peer Mentoring

 Research shows that peers have a unique impact on each other, acting as a potent source of influence, and can have a positive impact on college student’s success.

 Mentors work directly in a first year student community offering support, guidance, and resources to their hall.
 Mentors plan community events, develop personal relationships, and provide programs, materials, and insight to promote healthy choices.
 As a team, mentors meet weekly to discuss their experiences and to design wellness education programs for the campus.